-Daniel Morley makes it a golden hat-trick after winning the 15yrs 200m Individual Medley title in the finals session of day three at the ASA National Summer Championships 2016.
+Daniel Morley made it a golden hat-trick by winning the 15yrs 200m Individual Medley title in the finals session of day three at the ASA National Summer Championships 2016.

 Women’s 400m Freestyle finals